JyotiPrkash/ShareX-File-Sharing/README.md

  * version 2.1 of the License, or (at your option) any later version.
  * ShareX is distributed in the hope that it will be useful,
  * but WITHOUT ANY WARRANTY; without even the implied warranty of
  * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU
- * Lesser General Public License for more details.

 ShareX is a file sharing software designed for debian OS (I used fedora 18).
 This gives a file sharing speed of 15-20MB/ps and i am working my best to increase the speed as much as possible in the future update.